apergy/imify/README.md

 chatify
 =======

-A chat application built using Gulp, Node.js and AngularJS
+A chat application built using Gulp, Node, Bootstrap and Angular